 “How long do you think it had been boiling for?”
 Avrille asked.

 “It should be all right, then …” she murmured.
 She turned to me and said, “Get the moon cactus juice,” as she put the box down.
 I obeyed instantly as she grabbed the powdered Ligurius.

 Back at the cauldron, Avrille took a deep breath then said, “Pour the juice in.”
 I followed her instruction and scraped the juice off of the cutting board with a silver dagger.
 Avrille leaned over the potion and watched it for a moment.

-“-It’s not ruined,” I concluded.
-Avrille looked to me with a grim smile, then dumped the contents of the mortar into the cauldron.
+“—It’s not ruined,” I concluded.
+Avrille looked to me with a grim smile and dumped the contents of the mortar into the cauldron.
 We stood there for a few eternal seconds, then the potion slowly changed to a pale goldenrod.
 We both let out enormous sighs of relief.

 As soon as I could talk again, I asked, “What did you put in there?”